Mayor Bill Dingwall

 Since 2013, he has spent most Tuesday evenings in the Council Chambers engaged in the dialogue of the city.
 He advocates for the local community.
 Councillor Meachen continues to be engaged in events and local issues and was elected as a member of the Pit Meadows Airport Advisory Committee in 2017.

 As an avid musician, he enjoys playing guitar and keyboards with his musician friends.
-Bob and Pauline enjoy time they spend with grandkids and watching sports, and of course living in the “Natural Place”.Appointments to Outside Agencies and CommitteesAdvisory Design Panel (alternate)
+Bob and Pauline enjoy time they spend with grandkids and watching sports, and of course living in the “Natural Place”.Council Committees and External Boards & CommitteesAdvisory Design Panel (alternate)

 Bonson Road Truck Traffic Working Group